NataliaYatskevich/SMARRTT-TB-IPD-harmonisation-script/README.md

 README

-This script was developed as part of the SMARRTT operational research project (Belarus cohort) to harmonise the Belarus SMARRTT dataset from the RedCap export format to the TB-IPD data dictionary v1.0 format.
+This script was developed as part of the SMARRTT operational research project (Belarus cohort) to provide a reproducible workflow for harmonising RedCap data into the TB-IPD data dictionary v1.0 format.

 Some sections of the script contain dataset-specific transformations based on how variables were recorded in the Belarus database.